Updated on August 22, 2022

 It is critical to speak with a knowledgeable criminal defense attorney if you are being accused of a crime after using force to defend yourself, your property, or someone else.

-When you claim that you acted in self-defense, you will need to provide evidence to support your claim.
+When you claim that you acted in self-defense, you must provide evidence to support your claim.
 A Temple criminal defense attorney will build a strong case on your behalf and gather all available evidence to prove that the use of force was justified and reasonable.

 Brett Pritchard at The Law Office of Brett H. Pritchard is a criminal lawyer with experience guiding cases like yours toward favorable outcomes.
 Our dedicated legal team is committed to helping clients get their charges dismissed or reduced using self-defense and other defense strategies.